redox-os/orbtk-book/src/en/title-page.md

 [<img src="img/orbtk_planet.svg" width="720"/>](img/orbtk_planet.svg)

-*by Florian Blasius, with contributions from the Rust Community*
+*by Florian Blasius, with contributions from the Rust Community* <br>
 *annotated and documented by Ralf Zerres and all contributers*

 This version of the text assumes you’re using OrbTk v0.3.1 or later in